RHash67/fbii-xl2t/Raspberry_Pi/nginx_Gunicorn/README.md

 ## Web Interface using an nginx/Gunicorn Server

 It is possible to host the Flask-based interface using an nginx/Gunicorn server (instead of using the Flask built-in server).
-I'm not sure if there are any performance-based benefits for this application by doing this.
+I'm not sure if there are any performance-based benefits by doing this.
 For my system I'm choosing to do this since one of the benefits I notice is that the server and interface starts up automatically on RPi boot up.
 With the Flask server, I need to manually run the python code from the command line.

 I used the procedure outlined in [this site](https://www.e-tinkers.com/2018/08/how-to-properly-host-flask-application-with-nginx-and-guincorn/) as a basis for setting up the interface.
 I made some modifications to the procedure as outlined below.
 The basic steps I did were: